sn99/Optimizing-linux/README.md

     sudo gsettings set org.gnome.software download-updates false
     ```

-   You might want to google every service that you think about disabling and what it does; in my case, it just updates
+- You might want to google every service that you think about disabling and what it does; in my case, it just updates
-   dnf
-   cache, which I usually like to do manually.
+  dnf cache, which I usually like to do manually.
+- I like to disable `NetworkManager-wait-online.service`, it waits for the network to be online before prompting login
+  screen.
+Disabling it makes your system connect to the internet while you type your password :p.

 ## Changing swappiness